-In addition to the issues of the closing date and the ongoing credit support package, which are generally addressed in the commitment letters for an acquisition finance loan in the UK and the European and the US markets differently and need to be addressed in the Latin American market on a bespoke basis, there are also distinct issues in Latin American jurisdictions that may impact acquisition finance transactions and which are not typically addressed in the UK, the European or the US commitment letters.
+In addition to the required bespoke determination of the closing date credit support and ongoing credit support for an acquisition finance loan in the Latin American market, there are additional distinct issues in Latin American jurisdictions that may impact acquisition finance transactions and which are not typically addressed in UK, European or US commitment letters.

-Withholding Tax and other Tax Considerations
+Withholding Tax and Other Tax Considerations

 The parties will need to consider, in particular, applicable withholding tax obligations and the agreements with respect to tax gross up by the borrower.
 In many Latin American jurisdictions, a significant withholding tax will apply to interest payments from Latin American corporate borrowers to off-shore lenders, particularly lenders that are not regulated financial institutions or lenders organised in certain locally designated "tax haven" jurisdictions.

-For example, in Argentina, if a foreign Lender is a bank or financial institution under the supervision of the relevant central bank or equivalent authority of its jurisdiction and located in a "cooperative jurisdiction" or a jurisdiction that is party to an exchange of information treaty with Argentina, there will be an effective withholding tax rate of 15.05%; otherwise, the effective withholding tax rate is 35%.
+For example, in Argentina, if a foreign Lender is a bank or financial institution under the supervision of the relevant central bank or equivalent authority of its jurisdiction and is located in a jurisdiction that is not considered to be "low tax" or a jurisdiction that is party to an exchange of information treaty with Argentina, there will be an effective withholding tax rate of 15.05%; otherwise, the effective withholding tax rate is 35%.
 Also, double taxation treates may set forth ceilings to the applicable rates.
 The borrower may also need to pay VAT at the rate of 21% or 10.5% depending on whether the lender is a financial institution and other factors.
-And there may also be applicable stamp taxes in connection with the execution of the loan agreement, promissory notes and other loan documents depending on where the applicable agreement is signed are signed and/or causes effects, and the applicable industry.
+And there may also be applicable stamp taxes in connection with the execution of the loan agreement, promissory notes and other loan documents depending on where the applicable agreement is signed and/or causes effects, and the applicable industry.